Text Link

 Potential for Impact at Scale

 This is about impact.
-There is a body of evidence that shows school-based sex ed shifts behaviors and norms, including delayed and safe sex and relationships.
-PJL has data on its own program that signals safer sex practices, reduced dropout rates, and improved attitudes towards sexual violence, but they need data from more rigorous studies.
-They are working to close the evidence gap: they have a cluster Randomized Control Trial (cRCT) underway that to explore potential impacts related to bullying, violence, and sexual activity, and a very promising retrospective cross-sectional study that will look at indicators like pregnancy rates, critical to understanding if this program truly improves the health and wellbeing of adolescents.
+There is a body of evidence that shows school-based sex ed shifts behaviors and norms, including delayed and safe sex.
+PJL’s own program data signals safer sex practices, reduced dropout rates, and improved attitudes towards sexual violence, but they need more rigorous evidence.
+They’re working to close the evidence gap: they have a cluster Randomized Control Trial (cRCT) underway focused on violence and sexual activity and are planning a very promising retrospective cross-sectional study to investigate pregnancy rates.

 This is about the ability of school systems to deliver the model.
 Government teachers are already delivering the scripted curriculum, and an external evaluation showed they do it with fidelity.
 But it’s 108 unique lessons over four years, which works because it slots into an empty civics class spot.
 Whether this is truly simple enough is something to watch in the private schools’ pilot.